Pittsburgh Steelers' Kameron Kelly arrested for making terroristic threats at local bar: reports

 The arresting officer reportedly stepped on a woman’s foot by accident -- a woman Kelly claimed was “his girl” -- when escorting the player outside.

-Kelly pushed his chest against the officer’s and allegedly threated him, a court complaint stated.
+Kelly pushed his chest against the officer’s and threated him, a court complaint stated.

+STEELERS PLAYERS SLAM BROWNS COACH FREDDIE KITCHENS OVER T-SHIRT: 'WHY THROW GAS?'

 While resisting arrest and arguing with police, Kelly sustained a split lip after an officer repeatedly punched him in the face during the struggle.